1235G/Project-1--stone-paper-scissor-game-/README.md

 # stone-paper-scissor-game

-Stone Paper Scissors Game (Python)
+Stone Paper Scissors Game (Python):

 A game completely build on python using Random module.

-Installation
+Installation:

 Simply install python in your machine

 Usage:

-Description
+Description:

 A simple character user interface game build on python using random module which came preinstalled with python.
 User have to choose its move by simply pressing its choice (1/2/3).
 1 Means stone
 2 means paper